DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/lwcf.md

 ## Authorization and funding

-<update-flag date="3/14/19"></update-flag>

 On March 12, 2019, the President signed into law the [John D. Dingell, Jr. Conservation, Management, and Recreation Act](https://www.congress.gov/bill/116th-congress/senate-bill/47) (formerly the Natural Resources Management Act).
 This bill reauthorizes the Land and Water Conservation Fund and also permanently <glossary-term termKey="authorization">authorizes</glossary-term> the fund, which means the fund no longer needs to be reauthorized by Congress in order to receive funding.
 Congress must still appropriate funds for the program each year during the annual budget process in order for the LWCF to receive funds.

-<update-flag date="2/28/19"></update-flag>

-The House of Representatives on Tuesday, February 26, 2019, passed the [Natural Resources Management Act](https://www.congress.gov/bill/116th-congress/senate-bill/47), part of which permanently <glossary-term termKey="authorization">authorizes</glossary-term> the Land and Water Conservation Fund.
-The bill now proceeds to the President to be signed into law.

-<update-flag date="2/14/19"></update-flag>

-The Senate on Tuesday, February 12, 2019, passed the [Natural Resources Management Act (PDF)](https://www.congress.gov/116/bills/s47/BILLS-116s47pcs.pdf), part of which permanently authorizes the Land and Water Conservation Fund.

-Permanent authorization of the LWCF means the fund would be authorized to receive and distribute designated revenue from offshore oil and gas production indefinitely.
-The annual amount of funding would still be subject to the annual budget process.

-The bill will now go to the House of Representatives where, if passed, it will proceed to the President for signature.

-<update-flag date="10/9/18"></update-flag>

-The LWCF was authorized through September 30, 2018.
-Congress did not reauthorize the fund before the end of the 2018 fiscal year.
-As a result, the requirement that a portion of offshore oil and gas revenues be deposited into the LWCF expired on October 1, 2018.
-The LWCF is not eligible to receive those disbursements unless Congress reauthorizes it.
-Congress may continue to appropriate revenues for LWCF-supported programs, if it so chooses.

-Lawmakers have [introduced bills in both the House and the Senate](https://www.congress.gov/search?q=%7B%22congress%22%3A%22115%22%2C%22source%22%3A%22legislation%22%2C%22search%22%3A%22%5C%22land%20and%20water%20conservation%20fund%5C%22%22%7D&searchResultViewType=expanded) to permanently authorize the fund.

 ### Annual funding
-The fund doesn't receive any tax revenue, but is instead funded largely by offshore oil and gas revenue.
-When authorized, <glossary-term>ONRR</glossary-term> disburses that revenue to the fund each year.
+The fund doesn't receive any tax revenue, but is instead funded largely by offshore oil and gas revenue. <glossary-term>ONRR</glossary-term> disburses that revenue to the fund each year.

 The LWCF is authorized to receive and distribute up to $900 million each year, but the fund is subject to congressional budget appropriations.
 Actual annual appropriations to the fund met the authorized threshold only twice (1998, 2001), while annual appropriations have been limited to between $255 million and $450 million since 2008.